 Several workstreams are ongoing which will support the Project's development milestones.
-The company is currently well-advanced on the condemnation and geohydrological drill program which is intended to confirm the preferred site layout for the DFS.
+The Company has now completed the condemnation and geohydrological drill program which is intended to confirm the preferred site layout for the DFS.
+Final assays are expected in Q4 2023.
 Geological prospectivity and environmental risks will be analyzed based on the results of the program and the optimal project layout will be determined accordingly.
 Additionally, the Company's permitting strategy is progressing to plan with the majority of baseline data collection complete, and the Company now moving into the preliminary engineering and writeup phase ahead of the planned submission.
-In parallel, the Company plans to appoint the lead engineering firm for the planned DFS in the 3rd quarter of 2023.
+In parallel, the Company has appointed Ausenco as the engineering firm to lead the DFS, following a competitive bidding process among leading engineering firms with presence in Chile.
 The DFS will progress in parallel with the Company's permitting workstreams.

-The Company's sixth phase of metallurgical test work is ongoing and will be an integral component of the supporting data for the DFS.
-The program is focused on finalizing the base process design criteria and identifying additional enhancements to the Marimaca Project to improve its overall economics and operational risk profile, with a particular focus on optimizing acid consumption and heap leaching conditions.
-This work will include the development of a detailed geo-metallurgical model, which incorporates the full dataset of geological, mineralogical and metallurgical work completed at the project and will underpin the recovery and operating cost assumptions for the DFS.
+The Company's sixth phase of metallurgical test work is now complete and will be an integral component of the supporting data for the DFS.
+The program was focused on finalizing the base process design criteria and identifying additional enhancements to the Marimaca Project to improve its overall economics and operational risk profile, with a particular focus on optimizing acid consumption and heap leaching conditions.
+Results of such work program were released by the Company on November 6, 2023.
+A confirmatory seventh phase of metallurgical test work is in the final phases of planning and is intended to provide final inputs for the development of a detailed geo-metallurgical model, which incorporates the full dataset of geological, mineralogical and metallurgical work completed at the project and will underpin the recovery and operating cost assumptions for the DFS.